ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Kubernetes/S1-kubernetes-01-installing-on-ec2-instance/README.md

 sudo sysctl --system
 ```

-- Verify that the br_netfilter, overlay modules are loaded by running the following commands:
+- Verify that the br_netfilter and overlay modules are loaded by running the following commands:

 ```bash
 lsmod | grep br_netfilter